NemKasza/Phishing-email-analysis/README.md

 ## Reporting

-Each case contains an analysis report covering some or all of these aspects:
+The cases contains an analysis report covering some or all of these aspects:

 * Email headers and authentication results
 * URL and domain analysis